EZRA SOIFERMAN - Short Biography (long)

 In March 2016, Ezra released "Last Game at The Forum", the critically acclaimed limited-edition coffee-table book and gallery exhibit featuring previously-unseen time capsule photographs he shot 20 years prior at the final Canadiens game at the Montreal Forum.

-In the summer of 2016, Ezra became the first Artist in Residence at Tweed, Canada's largest licensed producer of medical cannabis.
-As part of the residency he is creating new photo series and videos and serving as a brand ambassador for the company.
+In 2016-2017, Ezra served as the first Artist in Residence at Tweed, a division of Canopy Growth, one of the world's largest cannabis producers.
+As part of the residency - the world's first arts residency at a cannabis company - he created original photo series and videos and served as a brand ambassador for the company.
 The first project Ezra released as part of the Tweed residency is the music photeo "The Walls of Montreal" /"Les Murs de Montréal", a love letter to the vast array of artistic murals throughout his hometown, of which he has photographed more than 1500.
 The video features music by Josh Ritter.
 The second video released as part of the Tweed residence was Ez in Res', a collection of some of his favorite images from the trips he took during the residency, set to music by Lake of Stew.

-In spring 2018, Ezra was hired to shoot and direct the 12-part web series Beyond the Plate for the Montreal Gazette.
+In spring 2018, Ezra was hired to shoot and direct the 15-part web series Beyond the Plate for the Montreal Gazette.
 Hosted and produced by Heidi Small, the documentary series plucks famous Montreal chefs from their kitchens and takes them out on adventures such as mushroom foraging, rooftop farming, and revisiting their childhood haunts.
+In 2021, the series began airing on the Canada's 100 Best platform and on CTV-Montreal.

 Ezra lives in and loves Montreal, where in addition to making documentary films and shooting street photographs, he blogs at EzSez.com, and keeps his site EzraSoiferman.com humming with new photo series and projects.